 Philo also has better family features compared to Sling TV.
 With Philo, you can stream to as many as three devices at a time without any restrictions.

-Sometime this year, Philo will release more next-gen TV features.
-Soon, you’ll be able to see where your friends and family are at in a TV series and find out whether or not they are watching TV.
+Philo was supposed to release a TV sharing feature last year, but that never happened.
+This feature will let Philo users see where their friends and family are at in a TV series and find out whether or not they are watching TV.

-Philo’s CEO Andrew McCollum was a co-founder of Facebook, and he has plans for Philo to become a new type of TV-based social network.
-In an interview with Business Insider, McCollum had this to say about Philo’s upcoming social features:
+In an interview with Business Insider, Philo’s CEO Andrew McCollum had this to say about Philo’s upcoming social features:

 “TV will be transformed by making it more social.
 None of the TV products have any social functionality built in at all.” – Philo CEO Andrew McCollum